idris-lang/Idris2/docs/source/tutorial/typesfuns.rst

 You can get access to ``Vect`` with ``import Data.Vect``.
-Note that the constructor names are the same for each — constructor names (in fact, names in general) can be overloaded, provided that they are declared in different namespaces (see Section :ref:`sect-namespaces`), and will typically be resolved according to their type.
+Note that the constructor names are the same for each — constructor names (in fact, names in general) can be overloaded, provided they are declared in different namespaces (see Section :ref:`sect-namespaces`), and will typically be resolved according to their type.
 As syntactic sugar, any implementation of the names